 Pursuant to an Employment Agreement between Calavo and Mr. Dumas (the "Dumas Employment Agreement"), Mr. Dumas will receive an annual base salary of \$415,000, which is subject to increase on an annual basis at the discretion of Calavo's Compensation Committee.
 Mr. Dumas will be eligible to receive a performance bonus of 40% of his annual base salary for any fiscal year (prorated for fiscal 2022) in which Calavo achieves its annual performance targets established by Calavo's Compensation Committee for Calavo's executive officers.
 The Compensation Committee may also elect to award Mr. Dumas a discretionary bonus.
 Mr. Dumas is also eligible to receive a total of up to 40% of his annual base salary (or higher, with respect to performance vested target component) in equity awards pursuant to the terms of the incentive plan, which will vest as described in the Employment Agreement.
 Mr. Dumas will receive a signing bonus consisting of restricted stock units representing a contingent right to Calavo's common stock having a value of \$150,000 upon the commencement of his employment, which restricted stock units will vest in three equal annual installments, subject to continued service on each vesting date, with the first installment to vest on the first anniversary of the commencement of Mr. Dumas's employment.
 Calavo will also reimburse Mr. Dumas for travel expenses.
-In the event that Mr. Dumas' employment is terminated by Calavo without Cause (as defined in the Dumas Employment Agreement) or Mr. Dumas terminates his employment for Good Reason (as defined in the Dumas Employment Agreement), and Mr. Dumas executes a separation and release agreement, Mr. Dumas will be entitled to receive severance payments equal to one year of his annual base salary, Calavo-paid health benefits for one year following separation, a pro-rated portion of his annual bonus, and the restricted stock units issued to Mr. Dumas as a signing bonus will become fully vested as of the date of such termination.
+In the event that Mr. Dumas installment to vest on the first calavo without Cause (as defined in the Dumas Employment Agreement), and Mr. Dumas executes a separation and release agreement, Mr. Dumas will be entitled to receive severance payments equal to one year of his annual base salary, Calavo-paid health benefits for one year following separation, a pro-rated portion of his annual bonus, and the restricted stock units issued to Mr. Dumas as a signing bonus will become fully vested as of the date of such termination.